Southeastern Institute of Technology: Terms, Credits, and Grading

-Requirements for a master's degree included 30-36 Units credit with a 3.0 QPA; a master's project – an in-depth professional report – was included.
-For the doctoral degree, 48 Units of post-master's credit were required, including 27 Units at a 3.3 QPA in advanced coursework and 21 Units in research.

-As previously noted, experience was required for regular admission to the graduate-degree programs; two years for master's degrees and five years for doctoral degrees.
-A candidate for the D.Eng. degree was also required to be a Registered Professional Engineer.

 Facilities

 The main facilities for SIT were in a commercial office building in the Cummings Research Park.
 These included the administrative offices, classrooms, a computer laboratory, and a library with some 10,000 volumes and hundreds of journal and magazine series.
-The Redstone Science Information Center, one of the largest technical libraries in the United States, was also available at nearby Redstone Arsenal.

 The Center for Applied Research was a subsidiary of SIT.
 Adjacent to the main facility, this was used for contracted research.

 SIT had a facility clearance and was eligible to conduct classified instruction and research.
 Classified courses, however, were conducted in government facilities.

 During the 1980s, SIT had an instructional activity in South Africa.
 Also, support was given under a government subcontract to activities in Egypt.